Tonga–United Kingdom relations

 Tonga–United Kingdom relations are the foreign and bilateral relations between the Kingdom of Tonga and the United Kingdom of Great Britain and Northern Ireland.
-The UK governed Tonga from 1900 until 1970, when Tonga achieved full independence.
-Both countries established diplomatic relations on 10 June 1970.
+Tonga was a British protectorate from 1900 until 1970, when Tonga achieved full independence.
+Both countries established post-independence diplomatic relations on 10 June 1970.

 Both countries share common membership of the Commonwealth, the United Nations, the World Health Organization, and the World Trade Organization.
 Bilaterally the two countries have an Investment Agreement.

 History

-The UK governed Tonga from 1900 until 1970, when Tonga achieved full independence.

-Tonga has had its longest formal relations with the United Kingdom, with which it remains on very good terms.
-The British explorer James Cook led expeditions to Tonga in 1773, 1774 and 1777.
+British explorer James Cook led expeditions to Tonga in 1773, 1774 and 1777.
 This was followed by extensive English missionary activity beginning in 1797.
 The mass conversion of most Tongans to Christianity – and primarily to Wesleyan Methodism – resulted in strong religious ties to England as the source of most of the missionaries involved.
-Indeed, it was in part through the assistance of the English missionary Shirley Baker (who baptized him) that George Tupou I established the current Tonga constitutional monarchy in 1875.
+Indeed, it was in part through the assistance of the English missionary Shirley Baker (who baptized him) that George Tupou I established the monarchy of Tonga in 1875.
 This served to further strengthen Anglo-Tongan ties, and the United Kingdom and the Kingdom of Tonga established formal mutual diplomatic recognition in 1879.
 While always remaining independent, Tonga became a British protected state under the so-called Treaty of Friendship on 18 May 1900, when European settlers and rival Tongan chiefs tried to oust the second king.
 The Treaty of Friendship and protected state status ended only in 1970 under arrangements established during the reign of Tonga's third monarch, Queen Sālote.

 Tonga is unique among Pacific island nations in its never having been colonized.
-Its foreign relations, therefore, have always been as an independent monarchy free of the colonial relationships of its neighbors. (see History of Tonga).
+Its foreign relations, therefore, have always been as an independent monarchy free of the colonial relationships of its neighbors.